 Mark of the Ninja

-Those versatile folks at Klei Entertainment make their second appearance in this list, showing that they’ve got more than one hidden blade in their sheath.
-While Invisible Inc. focuses on the tactics and big decisions, Mark of the Ninja ingeniously squeezes stealth into the form of a 2D platformer.
+Those versatile folks at Klei Entertainment make their second appearance in this list – clearly, they’ve got more than one hidden blade in their sheath.
+While Invisible Inc. focuses on tactics and big decisions, Mark of the Ninja ingeniously squeezes stealth into the form of a 2D platformer.

-The 2D plane makes the stealth feels wonderfully focused, letting you fully assess all available means of dealing with obstacles in the quietest possible way.
+The 2D plane makes the stealth feel wonderfully focused, letting you fully assess all available means of dealing with obstacles, and in the quietest possible way.
 Mark of the Ninja transcends stealth and 2D platforming, managing to be a unique masterclass of both.

 Thief II: The Metal Age

-Its open levels are brilliantly designed, set around grand mansions and cathedrals you don't feel the least bit guilty about robbing blind.
-But you won’t be exploring them using radars, x-ray vision or fancy abilities; it’s just you, your senses, and your blackjack if you really need it.
+Its open levels are brilliantly designed, set around grand mansions and cathedrals that you don't feel the least bit guilty about robbing blind.
+But you won’t be exploring them using radars, x-ray vision, or fancy abilities; it’s just you, your senses, and your blackjack if you really need it.